nazavode/automaton/README.rst

 Automaton enforces correctness in two ways:

-1. checking that the requested event is valid, that is a transition from the current state to the destination state exists in the state machine definition;
+1. checking that the requested event is *valid*, that is a transition from the current state to the destination state exists in the state machine definition;
 #. checking whether the *state graph* representing the automaton is *connected* or not (that is it must have only
    one `connected component`_).